 Sagt man «Viel Glück» oder «Viel Erfolg»?

 Wishing someone "good luck" in German often goes one of two ways--either "Viel Glück!" or "Viel Erfolg!"
 Which one you use depends on what you want to say.
+It's part of the entire cultural aspect of luck, and Germans have specific ways in which they try to find luck.

 However, just like in English, it's also possible to say, sarcastically, "Good luck with that!"
-Then you also use "Viel Glück!" and if you want to add extra emphasis to the fact that you don't think it's going to go well, then...use your sarcastic face.
+Then you also use "Viel Glück!" and if you want to add emphasis to the fact that you don't think it's going to go well, then...use your sarcastic face.
 (Be prepared for a reaction because those Germans...they are honest!)

 Now let's look at situations when you are fairly certain that things will go well--or you are hopeful that things will go well: